 Lead CCASS Contact: Kathy Jacobs

-Colorado River Conversations (CRC) facilitates interdisciplinary, science-based conversations to contribute ideas for future management of the Colorado, setting the stage for Guideline renegotiations.
-CRC is a convener of people, ideas, and processes related to hydrology and climate science research, new modeling efforts, and the interests and potential roles of water users in the basin.
-CRC’s efforts have included a conference, workshops, scenario planning, and support of graduate student research on Colorado River collaboration and stakeholder engagement.
-Colorado River Conversations is a collaborative effort between CCASS and Martin & McCoy LLC, funded by the Walton Family Foundation.
+The Colorado River Conversations (CRC) Program facilitates interdisciplinary, science-based conversations to contribute ideas for future management of the Colorado, setting the stage for Guideline renegotiations.
+CRC is a convener of people, ideas, and processes related to hydrology and climate science research, and the interests and potential roles of water users in the basin.
+CRC’s efforts have included conferences, workshops, scenario planning, stakeholder engagement pilot projects, and support of graduate student research on Colorado River collaboration and stakeholder engagement.
+Colorado River Conversations has been a collaborative effort between CCASS and Martin & McCoy LLC, with projects funded by the National Science Foundation, the Walton Family Foundation, the Janet Quinney Lawson Foundation, the Speer Family Foundation, and the Bureau of Reclamation.

 CRC's Goals and Projects